cado-security/product-help/docs/cado-response/deploy/aws/security/logging.md

 - Ensure CloudTrail logs are encrypted at rest using KMS CMKs
 - Ensure rotation for customer created CMKs is enabled
 - Ensure VPC flow logging is enabled in all VPCs

+For more see our blog on [How to be IR Prepared in AWS](https://www.cadosecurity.com/how-to-be-ir-prepared-in-aws/)